NeuralDotNet/NeuralDotNet.github.io/README.md

 ## About Us

-We are a research group.
+We are a student research group.

 Our aim is to discover and learn the models and practices used in cutting-edge research projects around the world by implementing research papers.